 On May 30, 2005, our shareholders amended and restated our memorandum and articles of association to provide for a dual-class ordinary share structure.
 Our ordinary shares are divided into Class A ordinary shares and Class B ordinary shares.
 Holders of Class A ordinary shares are entitled to one vote per share, while holders of Class B ordinary shares are entitled to 10 votes per share.
 We will issue Class A ordinary shares represented by our ADSs in this offering.
 All of our existing shareholders, including our founders, directors, officers and employees, hold our Class B ordinary shares, and our outstanding preferred shares will automatically convert into Class B ordinary shares immediately prior to the closing of this offering.
 We intend to maintain the dual-class ordinary share structure after the closing of this offering.
 Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holder thereof.
-Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
+Class A ordinary shares are not convertible into

+Class B ordinary shares under any circumstances.
 Upon any transfer of Class B ordinary shares by a holder thereof to any person or entity which is not an affiliate of such holder, such Class B ordinary shares shall be automatically and immediately converted into the equal number of Class A ordinary shares.
-In addition, if at any time our chairman and executive officer, Robin Yanhong Li, and his affiliates collectively own less than 5% of the total number of the issued and outstanding Class B ordinary shares, each issued and outstanding Class B ordinary shares thereafter.
+In addition, if at any time our chairman and executive officer, Robin Yanhong Li, and his affiliates collectively own less than 5% of the total number of the issued and outstanding Class B ordinary shares, each issued and outstanding Class B ordinary share shall be automatically and immediately converted into one share of Class A ordinary share, and we shall not issue any Class B ordinary shares thereafter.